TheSilvered/nest/docs/tutorials/using-generate_docs.md

 2. Check if the symbol appears in a user-defined link (with the `docs:link` directive), if so return the corresponding link
 3. Check if the symbol exists in the documentation, if so return its link
-4. Else no link is found
+4. Otherwise no link is found

 ## Other directives